-What if the animal gets sick or dies while in quarantine?
+• What if the animal gets sick while in quarantine?

-The animal should be examined by a veterinarian and if it is determined that it shows clinical signs of rabies, the animal must be euthanized and the head must be removed and tested for rabies.
+The animal should be examined by a veterinarian and if it is determined that it shows clinical signs of rabies, the head must be submitted for testing.
 The bite victim should be notified if the animal develops clinical signs consistent with rabies so that consultation on rabies treatment can be obtained.
 If the animal dies, the head must be removed and tested for rabies.

-Who pays for the quarantine?
+• Who pays for quarantine?